Specialists in Public Hospitals

 - any absence in connection with the birth of a child of not more than 12 months

-- time spent as a registrar in a college auspiced specialist training program outside the above.
+- time spent as a registrar in a college auspiced specialist training program outside of Victoria.

 Interstate doctors who commence employment with Victorian hospitals after 30 November 2008 will also have prior service with interstate government health services recognised.

 For a part-time specialist what hours are used to calculate my leave?